Mrgiraffe0102/qhfzbio/readme.txt

 * Fixed a notice displayed in some instances related to the header image since 1.0.6
 * Fixed blog homepage sometimes displaying wrong featured image in header since 1.0.6
-* Updated to Cryout Framework 0.8.6.2:
+* Updated to MrGiraffe Framework 0.8.6.2:
 	* Added static blog page detection function (for featured images in header)

 = 1.0.6 =